 - The answer to this is a bit sticky.
-Because boudoir is such an intimate experience and for many can be a bit nerve-wracking, you want to be surrounded by positivity.
+Because boudoir photography is such an intimate experience and for many can be a bit nerve-wracking, you want to be surrounded by positivity.
 Even the best of friends, without meaning to, can actually make you feel more self-conscious.
 We always say, as long as you know they’ll be 100% positive, then sure!

 - Also, it’s important to remember why you choose your photographer.
 If you’re looking to a friend for guidance throughout the shoot rather than trusting the photographer, the final outcome could suffer because your distraction may come through on camera.